stepchowfun/typical/README.md

 println!("body: {}", request.body);
 ```

-The full code for the example can be found [here](https://github.com/stepchowfun/typical/tree/main/example).
+The full code for this example can be found [here](https://github.com/stepchowfun/typical/tree/main/example).

 We'll see in the next section why our `SendEmailRequest` type turned into `SendEmailRequestOut` and `SendEmailRequestIn`.